-DPSCD (Detroit Public Schools Community District), like other school districts, organizations, and businesses has gradually reopened for more face-to-face work, services, and instruction, all while working to ensure the safety of students, staff, and family members.
-Our chief goal is for offices and school buildings to be environments that are as COVID-free as possible by establishing and adhering to consistent on-site safety precautions that are regularly monitored.
-Our reopening has occurred in phases, beginning with central office and 12-month employees returning to work over the summer.
-A summary of our four phases can be found below.
+DPSCD (Detroit Public Schools Community District), like other school districts, organizations, and businesses gradually reopened for more face-to-face work, services, and instruction, all while working to ensure the safety of students, staff, and family members.
+Our chief goal is and always has been for offices and school buildings to be environments that are as COVID-free as possible by establishing and adhering to consistent on-site safety precautions that are regularly monitored.
+Our initial reopening occurred in phases, beginning with central office and 12-month employees returning to work over the summer and with students returning to school in the fall through a mix of online and face-to-face instruction.